Kingsford-Group/biblint/README.md

 - @string entries immediately follow any preamble entries.
 They are listed alphabetically sorted by the symbol they define

-- Entries follow, sorted in reverse chronological order.
+- Entries follow, sorted in reverse chronological order (i.e. by year, by default).
+Use `-sort` option to change the field that will be sorted on, and the `-reverse` option to reverse the order (e.g. `-sort journal -reverse false`) will sort alphabetically by journal string.

 - Fields that are empty are removed

 - Non-blessed fields are removed.
 A field is blessed if it is a required or known optional field *for any entry type* or one of "key", "note", "url", "doi", "pmc", "pmid", "keywords", "issn", "isbn".
 Note that "abstract" tags are removed.
+Use `-blessed f1,f2,f3...` to add additional blessed fields.

 - Titles that end with `[[:lower:]]\." have the terminating "." removed.